Ebola (Ebola virus disease)

 • Do not handle items that might have come in contact with a person’s blood or body fluids, such as clothing, bedding, and medical equipment.

-• Avoid participation in funeral or burial rituals that require handling a dead body.
+• Avoid participation in funerals or burial rituals that require handling a dead body.

 • Avoid contact with bats and nonhuman primates or blood, fluids and raw meat prepared from these animals (bushmeat) or meat from an unknown source.

-• Avoid contact with semen from a man who had EVD until you know the virus is gone from the semen.
+• Avoid contact with semen from a man who had Ebola disease until you know the virus is gone from the semen.

 The FDA approved the Ebola vaccine rVSV-ZEBOV (called Ervebo™) on December 19, 2019.
-This is the first FDA-approved vaccine for Ebola virus disease caused by one strain of the Ebola virus (species Zaire ebolavirus).
-This vaccine is recommended as a pre-exposure vaccine for certain adults who are at risk of being exposed to Ebola virus (for example, outbreak responders, laboratorians or other staff at certain laboratories who handle specimens that might contain Ebola virus, and healthcare personnel working at state or federally designated special pathogens treatment centers).
+This is the first FDA-approved vaccine for Ebola virus disease caused by Orthoebolavirus zairense.
+This vaccine is recommended as a pre-exposure vaccine for certain adults who are at risk of being exposed to this Ebola virus (for example, outbreak responders, laboratorians or other staff at certain laboratories who handle specimens that might contain Ebola viruses, and healthcare personnel working at state or federally designated special pathogens treatment centers).

-There is currently no FDA-licensed vaccine to protect against the three other strains of the Ebola virus that cause disease in people.
+There is currently no FDA-licensed vaccine to protect against the three other viruses that can cause Ebola disease in people.

 Could Ebola virus be used for bioterrorism?

-Ebola virus and other viruses that cause hemorrhagic fever are considered possible bioterrorism agents because the viruses could be intentionally released, spread from person to person, and cause severe disease or death.
+Ebola viruses and other viruses that cause hemorrhagic fever are considered possible bioterrorism agents because these viruses could be intentionally released, spread from person-to-person, and cause severe disease or death.

 How can I learn more about Ebola virus disease?